 Credit risk

-The Group’s sales policy is directly related to the level of credit exposure it is willing to be subject in the course of its business.
+Credit risk is managed at a Group level and arises from cash and cash equivalents, financial instruments, and deposits with banks and credits with other financial institutions, as well as from exposure to student credit, including outstanding accounts receivable.
+The Group’s sales policy is directly related to the level of credit exposure it is willing to be subject to in the course of its business.
 Enrollment for the next semester is not permitted if a student is in default with the institution.
 In order to minimize the effects of defaults on its accounts receivable, the Company has diversified its receivables portfolio, has selection procedures in place for its students, and monitors due dates.
 In on-campus segment, a portion of the Group’s credits is guaranteed by the Higher Education Student Financing Program (Programa de Financiamento ao Estudante de Ensino Superior or FIES), which is decreasing each semester due to the reduced offer of scholarships by the Federal Government and the graduation of former students.
+The Group sets up provision for expected credit losses on doubtful accounts to cover credit risk, including the possible risk of default on the unguaranteed portion of the debt of the students who benefit from FIES.
+This credit analysis considers student creditworthiness based on their payment history, the length of their relationship with the institution, and their credit rating (SPC and Serasa).

-Management monitors specific credit risks and does not expect any losses due to defaults by counterparties additional to the amounts already provided for in Note 9 (e), which reflect the changes in the allowance for expected credit losses in the quarter.
+Management monitors specific credit risks and does not expect any losses due to defaults by counterparties additional to the amounts already provided for in Note 9(e) to the 2023 financial statements, which reflect the changes in the provision for expected credit losses in the period.

-Concerning credit risk related to financial institutions, the Group invests cash, cash equivalents, and securities with financial institutions and investment funds with credit ratings of at least brBBB, by Standard & Poor’s; BBB(br), by Fitch Ratings; and Baa1.br, by Moody’s.
+Concerning credit risk related to financial institutions, the Group invests cash, cash equivalents, and tradable securities with financial institutions and investment funds with institutional credit ratings of at least brBBB, by Standard & Poor’s; BBB(br), by Fitch Ratings; and Baa1.br, by Moody’s.

 Liquidity risk